 For the topping

-While the cake is baking, use a hand mixer to combine the butter, milk, and cocoa.
+While the cake is baking, use a hand or stand mixer to combine the melted butter, milk, and cocoa.
 Add the confectioner's sugar 1/2 cup at a time until you've reached the desired consistency.
 Cover with plastic wrap until ready to use.

 Immediately after the cake comes out of the oven, cover the top with marshmallows, then coat with the confectioner's frosting.

 If using a ganache topping, place 1 cup of semi-sweet or dark chocolate chunks (or chocolate chips) in a medium bowl.
 Heat 1 cup of heavy cream in a small saucepan or in the microwave with a microwave-safe container until lightly simmering.
 Immediately pour the hot cream on top of the chocolate, and cover to contain the steam, about 5 minutes.
 Uncover and stir with a whisk until all the chocolate has melted and forms a smooth, shiny sauce.